 These Patterns Aren’t Your Personality

 If these signs sound familiar, please know this: They aren’t fixed parts of your personality.
-They’re coping strategies—ways you learned to feel safe in a demanding world, to avoid vulnerability, or to manage deep fears.
+They’re coping strategies, ways you learned to feel safe in a demanding world, to avoid vulnerability, or to manage deep fears.
 These patterns might have helped you succeed.
 They may even have been praised.
 But over time, they can keep you stuck in cycles of stress, burnout, and disconnection from what truly matters to you.

 ✨ You don’t have to choose between being ambitious and taking care of yourself.

-You can still be driven, responsible, and successful—without the relentless anxiety that pushes you to exhaustion.
+You can still be driven, responsible, and successful, without the relentless anxiety that pushes you to exhaustion.
+These patterns can change.
+They’re not permanent.

-🌿 How EMDR Can Help with High-Functioning Anxiety
+How EMDR Can Help with High-Functioning Anxiety

-Eye Movement Desensitization and Reprocessing (EMDR) therapy can help you address the root causes of these patterns—not just manage the symptoms.
+Eye Movement Desensitization and Reprocessing (EMDR) therapy can help you address the root causes of these patterns, not just manage the symptoms.
 High-functioning anxiety is often built on deeply held beliefs and emotional experiences, like:

 -